alistairdivorty/stock-off-the-press/README.md

 ### 3.5.
 Run Workflow in Production Environment

-To trigger a DAG manually, navigate to the web address outputted by the AWS CDK app and log in to the Airflow UI as "admin" using the password specified by the `AIRFLOW_ADMIN_PASSWORD` environment variable.
+To trigger a DAG manually, navigate to the web address outputted by the AWS CDK app and log in to the Airflow UI as "admin" using the password stored in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) under the name "airflow/admin".
 Select the **Trigger DAG** option from the dropdown activated by clicking the play button in the **Actions** column for the DAG you want to run.

 ## 5. AWS CDK App